aribamin/MongoMessenger/README.md

 - Shows proper usage, if Python script is run improperly <br />

 Readme.md with all updates - Dric...Started 25 March, 2024 || Completion: 1 April, 2024<br />
-- List names and ccids of all group members
+- List names of all group members
 - No collaborators
 - No Ai tools
 - Group Work break-down strategy, time spent and progress made